jsupino/CarbonEmissions/README.md

     pip install dash

 These will be required for the analysis.
-To run the code, download all the necessary datasets and files.
-Open an integrated development environment, such as Visual Studio Code, and load the files.
-Run the python file named "main" which contains the Dash application.
+To run the code, simply go to VSCode and go to Source Control.
+Click on "Clone Repository".
+Copy and paste the link https://github.com/jsupino/CarbonEmissions into the search bar.
+Find a save location and then open the files.
+Run the python file, "main", which contains the Dash application.
 Upon running the file, in terminal, ctrl+click the link provided.
 The application with open in your local web browser.
 The dashboard will be presented and the user can interact with the drop-downs, sliders, and play button to return results.
 To exit the application, go to terminal and click ctrl+C.

+If this does not work, you can also download the datasets and files.
+Then open an integrated development environment, such as VSCode, and load the files.